toBeOfUse/bundle-md/README.md

 By default, the `exclude_glob` option is set to ignore "node_modules" folders and those whose names start with ".", like ".git".
 If you specify your own glob patterns for folders to ignore, those will be overwritten by your patterns.

 `no-tree` can be used to avoid a graphical file tree being created for a folder, either because it's irrelevant or because it's too big and you want separate trees for its subfolders.
 For the latter case, exclude a folder with `--no-tree` and get tree diagrams for its subfolders by passing them to `--extra-tree`.

+`image-width` allows you to expand or contract the horizontal space available in the file tree images for directory names and contents strings.
+By default, these images are 500px wide.
+To make the image appear larger for readability or smaller to fit within a page, use `image-scale` with a scale factor value of perhaps 0.75 or 1.3.
+This will only affect how the image is displayed; its contents will simply be scaled.

 `signoff` defaults to true, meaning that the output file will end with a disclaimer that it's automatically generated.
 Specify `--no-signoff` to avoid this.